 From an article titled “Songs of the Underground Railroad” from the Harriet Tubman Historical Society it mentions “Songs were used in everyday life by African slaves.
 Singing was tradition brought from Africa by the first slaves; sometimes their songs are called spirituals.
 Singing served many purposes such as providing repetitive rhythm for repetitive manual work, inspiration and motivation.
 Singing was also use to express their values and solidarity with each other and during celebrations.
 Songs were used as tools to remember and communicate since the majority of slaves could not read.
 Harriet Tubman and other slaves used songs as a strategy to communicate with slaves in their struggle for freedom.
 Coded songs contained words giving directions on how to escape also known as signal songs or where to meet known as map songs.
 There are several songs passed on for generations.
 In the song “Sweet Chariot”, the Underground Railroad (sweet chariot) is coming south (swing low) to take the slave to the north or freedom (carry me home).”

 In Hillsdale, what remains of the Davenport’s other than the tombstones in our church cemetery and a street in Hillsdale named after this family?
 Up to just recently the heritage Davenport Home has been in the family.
-The son of the original refugees William and Sarah Davenport was also named William Davenport Because it is the same name, the son is often referred to in articles as William John Davenport.
-The son was also a master carpenter who constructed several buildings in the area.
+A descendent of the original refugees William and Sarah Davenport was also named William Davenport Because it is the same name, he is often referred to in articles as William John Davenport.
+William John was also a master carpenter who constructed several buildings in the area.
 Local tradition and William John’s diaries and records show that he built dozens of houses in the area.
 Three of them are heritage buildings, the O’Neil House Hotel, Davenport House and the Hillsdale Jail.
 The Davenport name also appears in our church records over the years.
 And the most cool thing is hearing the older generation talk fondly about this family who were very much a part of our community at one time.
 There are still many, many puzzle pieces of the Davenport history in Hillsdale that I have not found.
 But if I wait to find every detail, this might never be published.
 As new information comes to light, I will be editing this article again and again.
 Possibly over many years to come.

 I’d like to conclude with a poem in honour of the Oro Negroes written in the book The Story of Oro by Oro resident E.C.
 Drury.
 Ernest Charles Drury was farmer, politician and writer who served as the 8th Premier of Ontario from 1919 to 1923.
 He was the first farmer to become a Premier.
 The original Drury Farm is at Crown Hill (just north of Barrie) and has been in the same family for over 200 years (since 1819).